colinchcpp/colinchcpp.github.io/_posts/2023/09/27/2023-09-27-09-40-10-518543-c-primer-by-stanley-b-lippman.md

 ## Final Thoughts

-"C++ Primer" by Stanley B. Lippman is an excellent choice for anyone wanting to learn or deepen their understanding of the C++ programming language.
+"C++ Primer by Stanley B. Lippman is an excellent choice for anyone wanting to learn or deepen their understanding of the C++ programming language.
 The book provides a solid foundation in C++ and covers a wide range of topics, making it suitable for both beginners and experienced programmers.
 While some topics may be challenging for absolute beginners, the clear explanations and abundance of examples make this an invaluable resource for anyone serious about C++ programming.

 #programming  #cplusplus